Securing a folding pavilion

 How to secure your folding by tensioning it correctly

 When the wind picks up, you should make sure that your folding tent is properly tensioned.
-The best way to do this is to use your tensioning set, which is included as a standard accessory with Pro-Tent's storm-proof folding tents.
-For the Pro-Tent 2000 and Pro-Tent MODUL 4000 models, this consists of 30 cm long pegs and tensioning ropes with carabiners.
+The best way to do this is to use your tensioning set, which is included as a standard accessory with Pro-Tent's wind-proof folding tents.
+For the Pro-Tent 2000 and Pro-Tent MODUL 4000 series, this consists of 30 cm long pegs and tensioning ropes with carabiners.
 Use these to secure your Pro-Tent folding tent against the wind.

 For particularly demanding use cases, we offer a professional tensioning set as an accessory.
 This consists of 50 cm long, T-shaped pegs, a hammer and tensioning ropes featuring a quick-release function.
 The particularly robust Pro-Tent 5000 even comes with this set as standard.